terascope/teraslice/docs/packages/data-mate/overview.md

 ### isISDN

-`isISDN(INPUT) - Validates that the input is a valid phone Number, or a list of phone numbers.
+`isISDN(input) - Validates that the input is a valid phone Number, or a list of phone numbers.
 Based on googles libphonenumber library.`

 ```javascript
 FieldValidator.isISDN('46707123456'); # true